 Top Storylines To Follow At Big 12 Media Days

 It's clear that college football is inching closer to kickoff with the start of media days.
-First up is the Big 12, which begins its annual meetings with the media on Wednesday and Thursday at AT&T Stadium in Arlington.
+First up is the Big 12, which begins its annual meetings with the media on Wednesday and Thursday at AT&T Stadium in Arlington, Texas.

 There are questions surrounding the future of the conference besides the departures of Texas and Oklahoma.
 Baylor recently took over as the new champion of the conference with its first 12-win season in program history.
 Is this the beginning of a new chapter?
 The same goes for Oklahoma State, which could be the top option in terms of revenue with both the Sooners and Longhorns leaving for the SEC.

 Wednesday will also be the first time new commissioner Brett Yormark will meet with the media since being named the successor to Bob Bowlsby.
-Keep in consideration that while he won't be starting the job until August 1, there will be plenty of questions surrounding his involvement in conference realignment and potential expansion.
+While he won't be starting the job until August 1, there will be plenty of questions surrounding his involvement in conference realignment and potential expansion.

 Yormark's Year-Long Plan